Arthur Stanley-Clarke

-Brigadier Arthur Christopher Lancelot Stanley-Clarke, CBE, DSO (30 June 1886 – 8 January 1983) was an English first-class cricketer and British Army officer.
+Brigadier Arthur Christopher Lancelot Stanley-Clarke, CBE, DSO (30 June 1886 – 8 January 1983) was a British Army officer and an English first-class cricketer.
 After attending Winchester College and the University of Oxford, Stanley-Clarke enlisted with the Cameronians (Scottish Rifles) in August 1909.
 In a military career which lasted until 1944, he fought in both the First World War and the Second World War.
 He was highly decorated, being awarded the Distinguished Service Order, Legion of Honour, Croix de Guerre and the Order of Polonia Restituta.
 He also played first-class cricket for the British Army cricket team.

 Early life and military career

 Stanley-Clarke was born in Brighton and educated at Winchester College, before going up to the University of Oxford.
 He was commissioned into the British Army as a second lieutenant on the unattached list in June 1906, before joining the Cameronians (Scottish Rifles) in August 1909.
 He made appearance in minor counties cricket for Dorset in the 1909 Minor Counties Championship.
 He was promoted to the rank of lieutenant in June 1910.

 Stanley-Clarke served during the First World War, in the early stages of which he was promoted to the rank of captain in November 1914, three months after the British entry into the war.
 He was wounded in action while in the trenches near Chamigny on the Western Front.
 He was promoted to the temporary rank of major in March 1916, and in December of the same year he was made an acting lieutenant colonel while commanding the 10th (Service) Battalion, Cameronians, part of the 15th (Scottish) Division.
 He was awarded the Distinguished Service Order in the 1918 New Year Honours, for conspicuous gallantry and devotion to duty when leading a counterattack.
 When he left his battalion in 1918, he was awarded the Legion of Honour and the Croix de Guerre by France.